cisagov/ScubaGear/baselines/sharepoint.md

 External sharing for SharePoint SHALL be limited to Existing Guests or Only People in your Organization.

 <!--Policy: MS.SHAREPOINT.1.1v1; Criticality: SHALL -->
-- _Rationale:_ Sharing information outside the organization via Sharepoint increases the risk of unauthorized access.
-By limiting external sharing, administrators decrease the risk of unauthorized access to information.
+- _Rationale:_ Sharing information outside the organization via SharePoint increases the risk of unauthorized access.
+By limiting external sharing, administrators decrease the risk of access to information.
 - _Last modified:_ June 2023

 #### MS.SHAREPOINT.1.2v1